mikeball/tool/README.md

 ## Install

+This installs the `cljs` command:

 ```
-$ npm install cljs/tool -g
+$ npm install -g cljs/tool
+or
+$ yarn global add cljs/tool
 ```

-This installs a `cljs` command, which is the abbreviation for ClojureScript.
+_\* cljs is the abbreviation for ClojureScript_

 ## Basics